Keto Beef & Tomato Soup

 This creamy keto beef tomato soup is loaded with ground beef, a rich tomato base, and low-carb lupini noodles.
 I make a big pot of this every week when the weather turns cold.

 The ground beef gives it real body.
 I brown it with diced onion until everything is soft and starting to caramelize a little, then build the soup right in the same pot.
 Crushed tomatoes, tomato sauce, chicken broth, and a pinch of dried basil and oregano.
 The whole thing comes together in about 25 minutes.
-If you’re looking for a low carb tomato soup that actually feels like a full meal, this is it.
+If you want a low carb soup that actually feels like a full meal, this is it.

 Instead of regular pasta, I use lupini noodles.
 I’ve tested a lot of keto noodle options over the years and lupini is still my favorite for soups.
 They hold their shape, they don’t get mushy, and they add 14g of protein per serving on top of the beef.
-I order mine from Amazon or Thrive Market.
+One thing I learned the hard way: rinse the lupini pasta for at least 3 minutes under running water before adding it.
+The brine leaves a sharp sour note if you rush it.
+I taste one noodle to make sure it’s clean before it goes in the pot.
+If you’re more of a regular pasta person, try my keto spaghetti instead.

 The creamy part comes from cream cheese stirred in at the end.
 I cube it small (about half-inch pieces) so it melts fast.
 A little sugar-free brown sugar substitute balances out the acidity from the tomatoes, and you get this rich, velvety broth that coats the noodles perfectly.
-My family requests this on cold nights, and I always pair it with a keto grilled cheese sandwich for dunking.
+My family requests this on cold nights.
+Reader Amy’s husband, who never compliments food, asked to make it weekly after his first bowl.

-I also love that this keto hamburger soup works as meal prep.
+This works as meal prep too.
 I portion it into containers for work lunches and the flavors actually get better overnight.
-If you like hearty, beefy soups, try my keto beef stew or my keto taco soup too.
+If you like hearty, beefy soups, try my keto minestrone.
+For other easy ground beef dinners, my keto hamburger helper and keto beef and broccoli are both in regular rotation at my house.

 The full recipe comes in at 23 grams of net carbs, which I know is higher than some people want.
 I’ve played around with lowering the carbs and here’s what works without killing the flavor.
 With these tweaks, I get it down to only 12 grams of net carbs per serving.

 - Omit the onion – The yellow onion adds almost 1 gram carb per serving.
-I’ve made this low carb tomato soup without it plenty of times and it’s still good.
+I’ve made it without the onion plenty of times and the soup is still good.

 - Decrease the crushed tomatoes – Instead of one 28-oz can, use half a can.
 This saves you around 5 net carbs per serving and the soup is still plenty tomatoey.